uikit/uikit-site/docs/pages/image.md

 <img data-src="" width="" height="" alt="" uk-img>
 ```

-The `width` and `height` attributes are required too, so an empty placeholder can be generated in the exact same size as the image.
-Alternatively, use `data-width` and `data-height`, if you don't want to set the explicit attributes.
+The `width` and `height` attributes are required so an empty placeholder can be generated in the exact same size as the image.
+Alternatively, use `data-width` and `data-height` if you don't want to set the explicit attributes.

 ```example
 <img data-src="../docs/images/light.jpg" width="1800" height="1200" alt="" uk-img>